 Together with this, I am working on energy generation by attaching a generator to each motor.
 The current generated is intended to be used to recharge 30C 11.1V 2200mAh 3 cell LiPo battery.

 I am aware that the circuit mentioned in “Bicycle Dynamo Battery Charger Circuit” will not be useful for my purpose.
 Can you give me any other option pertaining my issue.
-I just need to know on how to modify the circuit to make it LiPo compatible.
+I just need to know on how to modify the circuit to make it LiPo compatible with constant voltage and constant current or CC and CV rates.
 Thanks, looking forward for a reply.

 A Lithium polymer battery or simply a lipo battery is an advanced breed of the more popular lithium ion battery, and just like it's older counterpart is specified with stringent charging and discharging parameters.

 However if look at the these specifications in detail we find it to be rather lenient as far as the rates are concerned, to be more precise a Lipo battery can be charged at the rate of 5C and discharged even at much higher rates, here "C" is the AH rating of the battery.

 The above specs actually gives us the liberty of using much higher current inputs without worrying about an over current situation for the battery, which is normally the case when lead acid batteries are involved.

 It means the amp rating of the input could be ignored in most cases since the rating may not exceed the 5 x AH spec of the battery, in most cases.
 Having said that, it's always a better and a safe idea to charge such critical devices with a rate that may be lower than the max specified level, a C x 1 could be the taken as the optimum and the safest rate of charging.

 Since here we are interested in designing a lithium polymer (Lipo) battery charger circuit, we'll concentrate more on this and see how a lipo battery may be charged safely yet optimally using components that might be already sitting in your electronic junk box.